nkalyanpur/nkalyanpur.github.io/Research.md

 # Work in Progress

-1. **Legitimacy, Private Regulation, and Corporate Responsiveness to Human Rights Violations**
+1. **Legitimacy, Private Regulation, and Corporate Responsiveness to Stakeholders**

 2. **Career Incentives, Investment Arbitration, and the Interpretation of International Law**